 Leopard Safari is one of the premium activities of Jawai and Bera.
 There are 55 leopards counted in April 2017 along with cubs.

-Jawai Leapord Safari Park
+Jawai Leapord Sanctuary

 Places to Visit in Jawai